Dathasai1234/Personal-Notes/Governance/Policies creation.md

 	- audit if not exist
 	- deploy if not exist (execute a template, to perform some remediation to make something right)

-# Types of policies
+# Types of Policies

 1. built-in
 2. custom
 3. static

 ---
-# policy assignment
+# Policy Assignment

 assigning that particular policy to a level of hierarchy and that policy can be inherited to the lower levels.

 ---
-# Policy enforcement
+# Policy Enforcement

 1. enabled
 2. disabled